Intermesh/groupoffice-docs/developer/building-a-goui-module.rst

 - A search button is created that tells the entity store what to do with its input
 - The grid is rendered in a scrollable component.
 The ``flex`` attribute makes sure that this component takes up as much space as possible.
 - A paginator is rendered that interacts with the store as defined in the artist table.
+- A loader function will load a single entity in the east panel and activate it.

 Our next step is to create a table that renders the artist entities!
 As per our convention, create a new file named ``ArtistTable.ts`` and type or paste the following code into it: